eacandelas/eacandelas.github.io/_posts/2020-2-3-LibrariesToASF4.md

 ---

 I had to add MQTT functionality to the TCP server demo from START examples.
-I found that the mqtt chat example from ASF3 is not available yet on the START platform, so I had to manually add that library to the TCP server example
+I found that the mqtt chat example from ASF3 is not available yet on the START platform, so I had to manually add that library to the TCP server example.
-To achieve the task we must perform the following steps.
+This how to explains the steps i performed to have it working.

+A summary of the process:

 * Copy library files to the project.
 * Update makefile with the new files routes.